 What does the job include?
 Depending on who your employer is, this job could cover a number of areas, including safe use of machinery, fire safety, control of hazardous substances and much more.
 The key tasks in the job include training employees on health and safety issues, writing reports, making inspections and carrying out risk assessments, advising on protective clothing, developing health and safety policies and procedures and much more.
 It is also your responsibility to keep up to date with changes in the law as they are always changing and updating.

-Necessary Traits for Health and Safety Officers
+Necessary Traits for a Health and Safety Officer

 If you want to work as a health and safety officer, what are some of the traits and characteristics that you should have?
 Here are a few: